godotengine/godot-docs/classes/class_control.rst

 :ref:`GrowDirection<enum_Control_GrowDirection>` **GROW_DIRECTION_BEGIN** = ``0``

-The control will grow to the left or top to make up if its minimum size is changed to be greater than its current size on the respective axis.
+The control will grow/shrink to the left or top if its size is changed to be larger/smaller than its current size on the respective axis.

 .. _class_Control_constant_GROW_DIRECTION_END: